-C5.1 Forms Of Service
+C5.1 Forms of Service

 The generic term 'Commissioning' is used at some points in these notes and in the service itself.
-In legal terms, a Commissioning Service takes one of four main forms (see useful summary in this blog):
+In legal terms, a Commissioning Service takes one of four main forms:

-- C5.1.1 Collation, Induction and Installation where an Incumbent (Rector or Vicar) is being commissioned, and where the Bishop is the sole Patron; - C5.1.2 Institution, Induction and Installation where an Incumbent (Rector or Vicar) is being commissioned, and where the Patron is other than the Bishop; - C5.1.3 Licensing and Installation where a Priest-in-Charge is being commissioned, and where the living has been suspended under the Pastoral Measure 1983; or, in some cases, for a Team Vicar. - C5.1.4 Licensing and Commissioning where an Associate minister or chaplain is being commissioned or, in some cases, for a Team Vicar.
+C5.1.1 Collation, Induction and Installation where an Incumbent (Rector or Vicar) is being commissioned, and where the Bishop is the sole Patron;

+C5.1.2 Institution, Induction and Installation where an Incumbent (Rector or Vicar) is being commissioned, and where the Patron is other than the Bishop;

+C5.1.3 Licensing and Installation where a Priest-in-Charge is being commissioned, and where the living has been suspended under the Pastoral Measure 1983; or, in some cases, for a Team Vicar.

+C5.1.4 Licensing and Commissioning where an Associate minister or chaplain is being commissioned or, in some cases, for a Team Vicar.

-The service may, or may not be a Communion Service according to the preference of the incoming priest, who may wish to take into account the usual traditions of the parish.
+The service is usually Non-Eucharistic, but a Eucharist may be requested taking into account the usual traditions of the parish.
 It is imperative that the template sent out is used.